 If that’s the case, is it important for bots to appear as human as possible, or for humans to know when they’re interacting with a bot?
 “If the customer’s question is answered, they don’t care that it came from a bot,” Zhou says.
 “Customers are more often frustrated by simple questions that take them into a death-loop in a call center compared to a fast response.
 The beauty of machine learning is that the bot continues to learn with increased interaction, so it will get better at answering frequently asked questions.”

 Technology is already getting better at deciphering sentiment and emotion.
-“I would love to see the technology evolve to when the bot detects user frustration, there is a process to immediately engage an agent,” Zhou says.
+“I would love to see the technology evolve to when the bot detects user frustration, there is a process to immediately engage an associate,” Zhou says.

 Listen and learn

 Voice-based virtual assistants present a great opportunity to better engage customers, but they should be only one layer within the customer experience.
 The ideal experience would be a natural transition between automated self-service technologies and human associates.

 As customer expectations for great service remain high and pressures continue to increase, delivering a great experience will be crucial for businesses.
 If done well, voice-based virtual assistants provide an opportunity to make experiences faster and more efficient—yet still human.